oxidecomputer/buildomat/README.md

   artefacts.
 If the size or modified time of a file changes while it is being uploaded, the job will fail.
 To relax this restriction, the `%` prefix may be used to signify that "this file is allowed to change while it is being uploaded".
+The `%` prefix will also ignore a file that is completely removed by a background process before it is able to be uploaded.
 This is used to make best effort uploads of diagnostic log files for background processes which may continue running even though the job is nominally complete; e.g.,

   ```bash
   #: output_rules = [